 They also had them by the handful.
 One reason was because parents saw kids as economic contributors to the family.
 Kids work to keep the family afloat.

-This isn’t to say that parents didn’t love their children then as we do now.
+This is not to say that parents didn’t love their children then as we do now.
 But their dreams for their kids aren’t the same as ours.
 They raised their kids to continue the same family career.
 A farmer raises his kids to tend to the farm, just as an aristocrat raises his sons and daughters to follow suit.

-Motherhood is hard because we’re also having fewer kids.
+We’re also having fewer kids.
 I have three, but compared to my peers, I have a whole troupe, when the norm around me is about one or two kids per family.
 With less kids, we have more time to devote to each one.
 These precious one or two kids now become the purpose of our lives.
 Pretty different to the six or eight that generations in the past would raise.

-I don’t disagree that parents should focus and sacrifice for their children.
+Parents should focus and sacrifice for their children.
 We’ve been doing that for centuries.
 But we take it to a new level, making our lives more difficult compared to those with no kids.